nimiq-network/developer-reference/chapters/messages.md

 # Messages

-Bassic message instance.
+## Bassic message data schema

 This is usually not called directly but by subclasses.

 | Element   | Data type    | Bytes            | Description                |
 |-----------|--------------|------------------|----------------------------|